MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 When settling down you want a little more space in your team work area than you would need with a traditional desk / cubicle layout.
 A good rule of thumb is to look at how much space you would need to comfortably seat your intended mob size in a meeting room - you will need roughly about the same amount of space in your work area for the mob station.

-#### Things you will need

 In addition to space, you will need some 'hardware' to make the experience optimal.

-I have found the following things are key to having a comfortable mob programming experience.
+I have found the following items are key to having a comfortable mob programming experience.

 1. Large Screen TV (at least 50")
 2. Separate smaller screen for mob timer (19" - 21")